Workers' Compensation Insurance

 But, even if you are exempt, you may still need to show proof of insurance from time to time.
 A minimal ghost policy will fulfill that requirement while saving you money on premiums.

-However, signing up for a full workers’ comp policy may not make sense for you — especially if you are able to cover yourself financially without insurance, or are at low risk of work-related injuries.
+However, signing up for a full workers’ comp policy may not make sense for you — especially if you are able to cover your own medical expenses without insurance, or are at low risk of work-related injuries.

-In that case, a ghost policy would allow you to provide proof of insurance and work the jobs you want.
+In that case, a ghost policy would allow you to provide proof of coverage and work the jobs you want.

 Save money on insurance with Insureon